jochemhoogendijk/jochemhoogendijk.github.io/index.md

 - [Beating the averages](https://paulgraham.com/avg.html) This is an essay containing some interesting ideas, in particular the Blub paradox.
 I think the Blub paradox not only applies to programming languages, but also to mathematical tools and theory.

 ## Books
 I have always liked reading both fiction and non-fiction.
-I am currently reading Norse Mythology by Neil Gaiman and Fooled by Randomness by Nassim Taleb.
+I am currently reading Red Rising by Pierce Brown and Antifragile by Nassim Taleb.
 My current book recommendation is Little Women by Louisa May Alcott.

 ## Games
 I have played a lot of videogames growing up and occasionally still do.
 I sometimes play Stardew Valley.
 My current game recommendation is Elden Ring.